-In addition to academic requirements, brief personal essays, autobiographical sketches, and letters of reference are used in assessing your non-academic qualifications.
+In addition to academic requirements, brief personal essays, autobiographical sketches, and references are used in assessing your non-academic qualifications.

 Throughout the admissions process, we assess your non-academic attributes, activities and achievements in terms of the Faculty’s mission and values, as well as the MD Program competencies.
 Our aim is to select students who we believe will make the most empathetic and highly-skilled physicians.